Pauline Tantot Poses With Pants Falling Down In New Sizzling Selfie

 One person managed to get a response from Pauline.

-“What happened to your hip tattoo?” they asked.
+“What happened to your hip tattoo?” they asked, getting a reply from the model who said she never had one.

 A fan later clarified that while Pauline doesn’t have a hip tattoo, her twin sister, Mathilde, does.
-It’s not surprising that someone would confuse the two accidentally, since they both have a huge presence on Instagram.
+It’s not surprising that someone would confuse the two accidentally since they both have a huge presence on Instagram.

-In addition, the model shared another photo in late October where she pulled down her pants at a park.
+Aside from today’s snap, the model shared another photo in late October where she pulled down her pants at a park.
 The post started off with a photo of Pauline posing with her dog at a park.
-But a second picture showed her standing by herself, as she showed off her bare booty under her baggy sweats.
+But a second picture showed her standing by herself as she showed off her bare booty under her baggy sweats.
 She completed her look with a long-sleeved cropped shirt and a dark beanie.
 She also smiled widely in the shot, which is a fairly rare occasion.